 Legacy doctors and other staff meet twice a month to discuss those with metastatic breast cancer in a multi-disciplinary cancer care conference.

 Comfort (palliative) care

-The purpose of comfort, or palliative, care is to reduce symptoms, such as pain and discomfort.
+The purpose of palliative care is to reduce symptoms such as pain and discomfort.
 Medications, surgery, radiation therapy, or devices such as stents may be used.
-Ask your doctor for a palliative care evaluation.
+Ask your doctor for a palliative care consultation.